-The rating result was communicated to DZ Bank AG and its subsidiaries, and the preliminary rating report was made available to the bank.
+The rating result was communicated to DZ Bank (Group) as parent of DZ Privatbank S.A. and its subsidiaries, and the preliminary rating report was made available to the bank.
 There was no change in the rating.

 The rating is valid until withdrawal and is subject to monitoring from the rating date (see cover page).
 The rating will be comprehensively reviewed at least once every year.
 Within this period, the rating can be updated.